dscherger/monotone/src/win32/README.txt

-This directory keeps the Win32 MinGW specific files.

-Win32 Cygwin uses the Unix files.
+This directory keeps files specific to native Windows compilation.
+Note that Cygwin does not use these, but the Unix files.

-To build on MinGW, see ../../INSTALL_windows_native.txt
+To build on native Windows, see either INSTALL_windows_mingw.txt or INSTALL_windows_msvc.txt.

 To create a MinGW release see ../../innosetup/README.txt